MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-synapse.md

 2. Select **Unlink** from the command bar.

-3. To delete both the data lake file system as well as the Synapse Database, please type the link name to confirm.
+3. To delete both the data lake file system as well as the Synapse Database, type the link name to confirm.

 4. Select **Yes**, and allow a few minutes for everything to be unlinked and deleted.